FreeCAD/FreeCAD-Telemetry/README.md

 This addon sends select FreeCAD usage information to a centralized database.

-# Why you should share telemetry with the FreeCAD project?
+# Why you should share telemetry with the FreeCAD project

 FreeCAD is a community project.
 We freely contribute our time and money to make the software as good as possible for the largest number of users.
 Contributing data is another way of supporting the project.

 Sharing telemetry with FreeCAD helps the project leaders and developers make a better solution for everyone and allocate donations responsibly.
 Without good data, it is difficult to make good decisions between competing priorities: for example, which bugs to prioritize fixing.
 Without good data, forum discussions become anecdotal and emotional.

 Good data solves many problems.

 Our telemetry is intended to help us understand how many people are affected by our decisions.
 For example:

 - How many people are affected by a given bug
 - How many people are running an Addon that may be affected by an API change